-- Operational land and buildings, - Operational plant, furniture, equipment, and motor vehicles. - Infrastructural assets which are the fixed utility systems, and - Community assets.
+- Operational land and buildings, - Operational plant, furniture, equipment, and motor vehicles. - Infrastructural assets which are the fixed utility systems, and - Community assets. - Surplus Assets held for future regeneration opportunities

 Recognition and Measurement

 Under IAS 16 property, plant and equipment is shown at cost or valuation, less accumulated depreciation and impairment losses.
 However, for the public sector the following adaptations have been applied: